Professional Disinfecting Company

 According to the EPA, disinfectants are antimicrobial pesticides that destroy or irreversibly inactivate microorganisms on surfaces and objects.
 Disinfectants come in two categories, hospital-grade products used for infection control and general use products for household applications.
 The EPA maintains a list of chemicals deemed effective against “emerging pathogens”—namely, the coronavirus that causes COVID-19 as well as other newer viruses that are difficult to kill.

-Regular cleaning of facilities via routine disinfection services has always been important and is even more so in the wake of the COVID-19 pandemic.
+Regular cleaning of facilities via routine disinfecting services has always been important and is even more so in the wake of the COVID-19 pandemic.
 This type of cleaning should occur daily, weekly, bi-monthly, or monthly, depending on the volume of foot traffic (both employee and visitor).

 Cleaning removes germs, dirt, and impurities from surfaces to lower the amount of germs and reduce the risk of spreading infection.
 The cleaning process involves the use of using soap and water to physically reduce the number of germs from surfaces but does not kill the germs.